 Text them on 07587577966 to order.
 View menu here

 The always enthusiastic supper club duo have launched a Malaysian food home delivery service.

+The have a Makan bundle of meat curry and sides, as well as a vegan bundle andy ou can also order items individually.
 Menu options include prawn and veggie fritters, beef rendang and a vegan jackfruit rendang.
 They’re also selling vouchers for future use and jars of their spicy sambal paste.

 From Wednesday 18th March all productions at the local community theatre have been cancelled for the rest of the season.

 Not only is this a blow to theatre goers, but will affect the whole thriving community group.